-The Senate of the United States shall be composed of two Senators from each State, elected by the people thereof for six years; and each Senator shall have one vote.
-The electors in each State shall have the qualifications requisite for electors of the most numerous branch of the State legislatures.
+The Senate of the United States shall be composed of two Senators from each state, elected by the people thereof, for six years; and each Senator shall have one vote.
+The electors in each state shall have the qualifications requisite for electors of the most numerous branch of the state legislatures.

-When vacancies happen in the representation of any State in the Senate, the executive authority of such State shall issue writs of election to fill such vacancies; provided, that the legislature of any State may empower the executive thereof to make temporary appointments until the people fill the vacancies by election as the legislature may direct.
+When vacancies happen in the representation of any state in the

+Senate, the executive authority of such state shall issue writs of election to fill such vacancies: Provided, that the legislature of any state may empower the executive thereof to make temporary appointments until the people fill the vacancies by election as the legislature may direct.

-This amendment shall not be construed as to affect the election or term of any Senator chosen before it becomes valid as part of the Constitution.
+This amendment shall not be so construed as to affect the election or term of any Senator chosen before it becomes valid as part of the Constitution.

-AMENDMENT XVIII
+Amendment XVIII

-SECTION 1.
-After one year from the ratification of this article the manufacture, sale, or transportation of intoxicating liquors within, the importation thereof into, or exportation thereof from the United States and all territory subject to the jurisdiction thereof, for beverage purposes is hereby prohibited.
+Section 1.
+After one year from the ratification of this article the manufacture, sale, or transportation of intoxicating liquors within, the importation thereof into, or the exportation thereof from the United States and all territory subject to the jurisdiction thereof for beverage purposes is hereby prohibited.

-SECTION 2.
-The Congress and the several States shall have concurrent power to enforce this article by appropriate legislation.
+Section 2.
+The Congress and the several states shall have concurrent power to enforce this article by appropriate legislation.

-SECTION 3.
-This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by the legislatures of the several States, as provided in the Constitution, within seven years from the date of submission hereof to the States by the Congress.
-22
+Section 3.
+This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by the legislatures of the several states, as provided in the Constitution, within seven years from the date of the submission hereof to the states by the Congress.

-AMENDMENT XIX
+Amendment XIX

-SECTION 1.
-The right of the citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.
+The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any state on account of sex.

-SECTION 2.
-The Congress shall have power to enforce this article by appropriate legislation.
+Congress shall have power to enforce this article by appropriate legislation.

-AMENDMENT XX
+Amendment XX

-SECTION 1.
-The terms of the President and Vice President shall end at noon on the 20th day of January, and the terms of Senators and Representatives at noon on the 3rd day of January, of the years in which such terms would have ended if this article had not been ratified; and the terms of their successors shall then begin.
+Section 1.
+The terms of the President and Vice President shall end at noon on the 20th day of January, and the terms of Senators and Representatives at noon on the 3d day of January, of the years in which such terms would have ended if this article had not been ratified; and the terms of their successors shall then begin.

-SECTION 2.
-The Congress shall assemble at least once in every year, and such meeting shall begin at noon on the 3rd day of January, unless they shall by law appoint a different day.
+Section 2.
+The Congress shall assemble at least once in every year, and such meeting shall begin at noon on the 3d day of January, unless they shall by law appoint a different day.

-SECTION 3.
-If, at the time fixed for the beginning of the term of the President, the President-elect shall have died, the Vice President-elect shall become President.
-If a President shall not have been chosen before the time fixed for the beginning of his term, or if the President-elect shall have failed to qualify, then the Vice President-elect shall act as President until a President shall have qualified; and the Congress may by law provide for the case wherein neither a President-elect nor a Vice Presidentelect shall have qualified, declaring who shall then act as President, or the manner in which one who is to act shall be selected, and such person shall act accordingly until a President or Vice President shall have qualified.
+Section 3.
+If, at the time fixed for the beginning of the term of the President, the President elect shall have died, the Vice President elect shall become President.
+If a President shall not have been chosen before the time fixed for the beginning of his term, or if the President elect shall have failed to qualify, then the Vice President elect shall act as President until a President shall have qualified; and the Congress may by law provide for the case wherein neither a President elect nor a Vice President elect shall have qualified, declaring who shall then act as President, or the manner in which one who is to act shall be selected, and such person shall act accordingly until a President or Vice President shall have qualified.

-SECTION 4.
-The Congress may by law provide for the case of the death of any of the persons from whom the House of Representatives may choose a President, whenever the right of choice shall have devolved upon them, and for the case of the death of any of the persons from whom the Senate may choose a Vice President, whenever the right of choice shall have devolved upon them.
+Section 4.
+The Congress may by law provide for the case of the death of any of the persons from whom the House of Representatives may choose a President whenever the right of choice shall have devolved upon them, and for the case of the death of any of the persons from whom the Senate may choose a Vice President whenever the right of choice shall have devolved upon them.